bkunyiha/blockchain/book-draft/bitcoin-blockchain/web/07-Error-Handling.md

 ---

 *This chapter covers error handling.
-Continue to [OpenAPI Documentation](08-OpenAPI.md) to learn about automatic API documentation generation.*
+Continue to [Rate Limiting](08-Rate-Limiting.md) to learn about rate limiting implementation.*